darash-desai/evolver/README.md

 ## `trigger.skip`

 A comma-separated list of trigger instances that should be skipped.
 For instance, a value of `1` would not fire the trigger the first time the trigger conditions are met.
-A value of `1,3` would skip the first and third time the trigger conditions are met.
+A value of `1,3` would skip the first and third time the trigger conditions are met. <br />[[back to top]](#triggers)